cbosoft/cvec/readme.md

   - `cvec_diff`

-    Difference between each element in a vector
+    Difference between each element and the subsequent element in a vector.

   - `cvec_fft`, `cvec_freq`